 Consider a bedtime routine

-A regular bedtime routine may help your brain associate certain activities with sleep, which may help you wind down quicker, says Noelle Benach, LCPD, a psychotherapist in Baltimore, Maryland.
+A regular bedtime routine may help your brain associate certain activities with sleep, which may help you wind down quicker, says Noelle Benach, LCPC, a psychotherapist in Baltimore, Maryland.

 “Turn off or silence your phone.
 Make a cup of tea or hot chocolate,” she suggests.
 “If your mind feels very busy, try writing your thoughts down.
 It may offer some catharsis in the moment and take the pressure off you to remember whatever you’re thinking about.”